Vijayawada: Pollution control

 The report on solid waste generation in 46 metro cities for the year 2015–16 shows Vijayawada produces 550 tonnes of solid waste per day.
 Vijayawada is one of the cities to be covered under the Solar/Green Cities scheme launched by the Ministry of New and Renewable Energy and is one of the 15 cities in the country listed in Pilot Solar Cities.

-In 2007, the Andhra Pradesh State Road Transport Corporation (APSRTC) that operates the city's public transport system introduced less-polluting CNG fueled public transport busses in a drive to reduce the operational cost and protect the environment.
-In 2019, with the cost of CNG and fleet maintenance on the rise, the APSRTC had begun replacing the CNG run busses with BS4 and BS6 standard diesel-fueled buses.
+In 2007, the Andhra Pradesh State Road Transport Corporation (APSRTC) that operates the city's public transport system introduced less-polluting CNG fuelled public transport busses in a drive to reduce the operational cost and protect the environment.
+In 2019, with the cost of CNG and fleet maintenance on the rise, the APSRTC had begun replacing the CNG run busses with BS4 and BS6 standard diesel-fuelled buses.
 However, APSRTC continues to be committed to alternative fuels for its fleet.
-It has since added more electric, and biodiesel fueled busses.
+It has since added more electric, and biodiesel fuelled busses.

-Likewise, the city has a large number of CNG fueled auto-rickshaws that support public transportation needs.
+Likewise, the city has a large number of CNG fuelled auto-rickshaws that support public transportation needs.
 However, auto-rickshaw operators have frequently suffered disruption in CNG supply and usually endure long queues to refuel.
 In February 2020, Piaggio Vehicles Private Limited launched the sale of electric auto-rickshaws in the city.